-- protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; - taking action to enable all children to have the best outcomes.
+- Providing help and support to meet the needs of children as soon as problems emerge. - Protecting children from maltreatment, whether that is within or outside the home, - including online. - Preventing impairment of children's mental and physical health or development. - Making sure that children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes

-Child Protection is a part of safeguarding and promoting welfare.
-It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.
+Child Protection is a part of safeguarding and promoting welfare of children.
+It refers to the activity that is undertaken to protect specific children who are suspected to be suffering, or are likely to suffer, significant harm.
+This includes harm that occurs inside or outside the home, including online.